Skip to main content

 1. Key Components

-• Managed Control Plane: API Server, Scheduler, Controller Manager, etcd.
+• Managed Control Plane: API Server, etcd, Scheduler, Controller Manager, Cloud Controller Manager.

 • Data Plane: EC2 Nodes, Fargate Profiles, Auto Mode compute.